NVIDIA/NVFlare/docs/programming_guide/experiment_tracking.rst

 Receiver
 ========

-Implement AnalyticsReceiver interface and determine how to represent different sites' logs.
-In all three implementations (Tensorboard, MLflow, WandB), each site's log is represented as one run.
+Implement :class:`AnalyticsReceiver <nvflare.app_common.widgets.streaming.AnalyticsReceiver>` interface and determine how to represent different sites' logs.
+In all three implementations
+(Tensorboard, MLflow, WandB), each site's log is represented as one run.
 Depending on the individual tool, the implementation can be different.
 For example, for both Tensorboard and MLflow, we create different runs for each client and map to the site name.
 In the WandB implementation, we have to leverage multiprocess and let each run in a different process.